Yunxiang-Li/Cpp_Primer/Chapter 6. Functions/Chapter 6. Functions.md

 **Write a function to determine whether a string contains any capital letters.
 Write a function to change a string to all lowercase.
 Do the parameters you used in these functions have the same type?
 If so, why?
 If not, why not?**

 [6.17 Solution](https://github.com/Yunxiang-Li/Cpp_Primer/blob/master/Chapter%206.%20Functions/Codes/6.17%20Solution.cpp)

+Not the same type.
+For the function `hasCapital` I use parameter `const string&`, since no modification needed for the input string argument.
+For the function `convertLower` I use parameter `string&` since this time we need to convert each uppercase letter from the input string argument to lowercase letter.

+## Exercise 6.18

+**Write declarations for each of the following functions.
+When you write these declarations, use the name of the function to indicate what the function does.**

+> (a) A function named compare that returns a bool and has two parameters that are references to a class named matrix.

+> (b) A function named change_val that returns a vector<int> iterator and takes two parameters: One is an int and the other is an iterator for a vector<int>.